AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/launch-create-a-library.md

    ![Save and Build for Development](images/mobile-launch-saveAndBuild.png)

-1. After a few moments, the status dot will turn green indicating the library successfully built.
+1. After a few moments, the status dot will turn green indicating the library built successfully.

     ![Library Built](images/mobile-launch-libraryBuilt.png)